 Heavy Chef celebrates people who walk the talk, who practice what they preach, who eat their own food.
 We’re constantly uncovering companies and organisations across Africa that are involved with inspiring work on the continent.

 Heavy Chef sat down with Richard Jamieson, the Senior Associate from Lockstep.
 Lockstep is a company that assists clients who seek customised leadership solutions.
 What that means is that they are building leadership skills that will ultimately drive strategy and delivery performance.
-We wanted to find out how you train leaders to be leaders.
+We wanted to find out how you train leaders.
 Jamieson gave us some fascinating insights.

 Richard, I'm curious, we have met many leaders at Heavy Chef and they come in all shapes and sizes, with a variety of personalities and characteristics.
 What does it take to be a great leader?